Qaa: Archaeology

 Along with Maqne I, Qaa is a type site of the Shepherd Neolithic industry.
 The site is located 5 mi north west of the town, north of a path leading from Qaa to Hermel.
 It was discovered by M. Billaux and the materials recovered were documented by Henri Fleisch in 1966.
 The area was lightly cultivated with a thin soil covering the conglomerates.
 The flints were divided into three groups of a reddish brown, light brown and one that was mostly chocolate and grey colored with a radiant "desert shine".

 The Shepherd Neolithic industry can be defined firstly by being small and thick in size, with flakes commonly ranging from 2.5 to 4 cm, the thickness distinguishing them from geometric microliths.
 Their second characteristic is the limited number of forms that the tools take, apart from cores being transverse racloirs on small flakes, strong-pointed borers, denticulated or notched thick, short blades and end-scrapers.
 It was thirdly characterized by a lack of known typology, with only occasional use of Levallois technique.
 It was determined to be definitely later than the Mesolithic but without any usual forms from the Upper Paleolithic or pottery Neolithic.
 Henri Fleisch tentatively suggested the industry to be Epipaleolithic and suggested it may have been used by nomadic shepherds.
 The Shepherd Neolithic has largely been ignored and understudied following the outbreak of the Lebanese civil war.

+Statue of Christ

+In March 2026, a twenty-six meter statue of Christ was erected in Qaa on Jabal al-Salib (ِArabic for "Mount of the Cross").
+The statue overlooks the Beqaa Valley and is located near the Syrian border.
+It was designed by Lebanese architect George Makhlouf.
+It is made of fiberglass, and consists of a sixteen meter statue mounted on a ten meter base.
+The project was initiated by Fady Awad, who lives in Qaa, and supported by the local municipality, and was completed after approximately one year.